b-dhillon/6protons/notes/done.md

         Why?
 Is LessonText being un-mounted and re-mounted when section mutates?

 # 11.04.23

-New Model Animation Logic
+New Model Animation Logic:
 - pause main animation
 - start new camera animation
 - finish camera rotation
 - make prevModel invisible, currModel visible
 - play currModel mainAnimation

+# 11.06.23

+- Need to fix find-rotation-axis.

+  Solved with a hacky solution in App --> Init --> i think: if TranslateCircle, rotationAxis === y

+  If camera was rotated, and you don't take the rotation back to zero in the next section, the camera will just snap to 0.
+We need a way to clamp the camera rotation at the prevSection if the currSection rotations are the same.
+We also need a way to figure out the proper rotationAxis if the prevSection's rotations are the same as the currSection.